September 3rd, 2010

 GOOG – Google (Last:472.48)

 During an impromptu webinar yesterday, we calculated that our $13 strangle will have recouped about half its value if the stock reaches a 475 target that looks like a decent bet.
-Even so, bid/asked spreads were too wide on way-out-of-the-money September calls for me to recommend buying them, at least right now. _______ UPDATE (September 11): We’ll book a $1300 loss on the strangle, which will go down as the worst trade in the 12-year history of Rick’s Picks/Black Box Forecasts.
-We went into the trade with relatively little experience trading options on a $450 stock, seduced by the seemingly low implied volatility of GOOG puts and calls.
-In retrospect, it would appear these “cheap” options were priced very knowledgeably, so that they more than discounted the risk of an explosive surge above $500 (or below 270, the strike price of our puts).
-Despite this, we have no trepidation about trying again, since Google has demonstrated no special ability to fool us a second time.
-We’ll be looking to recoup every dime of our loss in the next round, so stay tuned!
+Even so, bid/asked spreads were too wide on way-out-of-the-money September calls for me to recommend buying them, at least right now. _______ UPDATE: We'll book a $1300 loss on the strangle, which will go down as the worst trade Rick's Picks has recommended in the 12-year history of the service.
+Google has no special ability to fool us, so we'll be looking to recoup every dime of that loss in the next round.
+Stay tuned!

 NYSE Embraces a Ruinous Idea